sebrichards/postmark-scala/README.md

 * For 500, a `PostmarkError` is created using the response body.

 Note that when using the `PostmarkAutoRetryClient`, responses with 401/422 are accepted as valid, thus the request will not be re-attempted.
-Only responses with 500 are deemed worth of a retry.
+Only responses with 500 are deemed worthy of a retry.
 If this isn't suitable for you, you can easily extend PostmarkClient with your own approach.